Resources

 8. Prize winners may be required to sign an affidavit of eligibility and proper tax documentation before prizes are released.

 9. By entering the competition, user acknowledges their eligibility for the competition.
-ScreenCraft will verify all eligibility requirements at the finalist stage of the competition and before distributing any prizes.
+ScreenCraft may verify all eligibility requirements at the finalist stage of the competition and before distributing any prizes.

 10. Scripts or projects based on underlying material not owned by the writer are accepted as samples, so long as the script itself is indisputably written by the writer and that the script does not contain any plagiarism.

-The winners will be chosen based on the following criteria:
+The reading and judging of the scripts will be based on the following criteria:

 • Voice